Carol Shields

-Carol Ann Shields (née Warner; June 2, 1935 – July 16, 2003) was an American-born Canadian novelist and short story writer.
-She is best known for her 1993 novel The Stone Diaries, which won the U.S. Pulitzer Prize for Fiction as well as the Governor General's Award in Canada.
+Carol Ann Shields (née Warner; June 2, 1935 – July 16, 2003) was a Canadian novelist and short story writer.
+Her 1993 novel The Stone Diaries, which won the U.S. Pulitzer Prize for Fiction as well as the Governor General's Award in Canada.

 Early life and education

 Shields was born Carol Ann Warner in Oak Park, Illinois.
 She studied at Hanover College, in Indiana, where she received a BA in English in 1957, and became a member of the Alpha Delta Pi sorority.
-A United Nations scholarship encouraged Shields to spend a junior year abroad 1955–1956 at the University of Exeter in England.
+A United Nations scholarship encouraged Shields to spend a junior year abroad in 1955–56 at the University of Exeter in England.
 Shields did post-graduate work at the University of Ottawa, where she received an MA in 1975.

-In 1955, while on British Council sponsored study week in Scotland, she met a Canadian engineering student, Donald Hugh Shields.
+In 1955, while on a British Council-sponsored study week in Scotland, she met a Canadian engineering student, Donald Hugh Shields.
 The couple married in 1957 and moved to Canada, where they had a son and four daughters.
 Shields later became a Canadian citizen.